 In short, nothing is beyond the scope of its benefits.
 It only takes Allah’s ‘kun’ and it happens.

-- For how many times should we recite Ayat e Karima in a day?
+- How many times should we recite Ayat e Karima in a day?

 There is no fixed count.
 Moreover, our intention and seriousness matter over quantity.
 Reciting it one time wholeheartedly is better than repeating it 10000 times without seriousness.

 - Can we read Ayat e Kareema without wudu?

 Yes, you can recite it no matter whether you are in or without wudhu.